AlexandreDubray/search-trail-rs/README.md

 - Save the state of the manager (i.e. a "snapshot" of all the values of the managed resources)
 - Restore the manager to its previous state (i.e. set the values of the managed resources to the previous snapshot)

+The code was originally developped by [@xgillard](https://github.com/xgillard/) on [maxi-cp-rs](https://github.com/xgillard/maxicp-rs).
+This repo only adds the support for other type.

 # Example